kimonoki/tg-mstdn/README.md

 ## Use the bot
 1. Set the token for telegram bot
 2. Set mastodon's instance and access token
-3. send toot with visibility settings
+3. Toot from telegram bot

 ## Develop